 I will say that on the path we took, there were often areas that were very slippery!
 So be sure to trek with caution.
 However, the guides with you will make sure you’re only walking in safe areas.

 When to Visit the Matanuska Glacier

 You can visit Matanuska Glacier in any season but keep in mind temperatures are colder up there.
-If you aren’t prepared for the icy chill of a glacier in the wintertime, go in the summer.

 At 13,164 feet in elevation, the winters can be brutal up there.
 That being said, the views are quite stunning in the winter, so take that into consideration.

-Also, no matter the time of year, the weather can affect the amount of time you can spend at Matanuska Glacier.
+It’s important to note that, no matter the time of year, the weather can affect the amount of time you can spend at Matanuska Glacier.

 Fortunately, its location in the Chugach Mountains gives it some of the best weather in Alaska year-round!

 And let me tell you, it is worth the visit year-round, barring bad weather.
-As I mentioned earlier, if you’re not visiting in the summer, you will only have the guided tour option.

 Other Things to Do Around the Matanuska Glacier

 Viewing the breathtaking beauty of the Matanuska Glacier is an experience all on its own.